antonioastorino/Digital-Circuit-Simulator/doc/head.md

 - pan left/right by dragging the diagram with the mouse
 - zoom in/out the center of the graph by using the mouse wheel
 - refresh the image without refreshing the page by clicking on `Refresh` - very useful if you re-build and want to see the updated result from the same file.
-- visualize the data on separate lines or a single line (the former for overlapping measurements as in the example below).
+- visualize the data on separate lines or a single line (the former, for overlapping measurements as in the example below).
 To switch from one visualization to the other, click on `Expand/Collapse` toggle.

 ---